DIY Indoor Cat Garden For Cat Lovers

 Kitten eating the grass

-Cat grass is nothing but a mix of grasses– oat grass, wheat grass, rye grass, barley grass, orchard grass that cats love to gnaw on.
+Cat grass is nothing but a mix of grasses– oat grass, wheat grass, ryegrass, barley grass, orchard grass that cats love to nibble on.
 You can grow them together in a wide container or window boxes.
 Learn how to grow Wheatgrass and its health benefits!

-Grow mint family plants like spearmint, peppermint or any other type; it is not only safe for cats, but it also has many culinary uses, you and your feline both will love to smell this refreshing herb.
+Growing mint family plants like spearmint, peppermint, or any other types is also a good option.
+It is safe for cats and has many culinary uses.
+Also, you both adore the smell of this refreshing herb.

-Lemongrass is an exotic culinary and medicinal herb, and it releases fresh lemon like scent when crushed.
-The Pussycat rambling in your house will be very much interested in biting and smelling it.
-I also heard people saying it also deters mosquitoes but don’t know how much true it is!
+Lemongrass is an exotic culinary and medicinal herb that releases a fresh lemon-like scent when crushed.
+The cat rambling in your house will be very interested in biting and smelling it.
+People say it deters mosquitoes.

-Also, these fours herbs rosemary, parsley, cilantro, and thyme are good for cats.
+Also, these four herbs, rosemary, parsley, cilantro, and thyme, are suitable for cats.
 You can create an indoor herb garden using them.

-Cat thyme only looks like original thyme, which is my most favorite herb.
-I dislike its musty odor and haven’t tried myself growing it for my cat.
-But it’s true that most of the cats love this plant.
+Cat thyme only looks like original thyme, which is my favorite herb.
+Most of the cats, indeed, love this plant.

-This amazing air cleaning houseplant is completely safe for cats.
-Cats love to play with its wiry foliage, it can be a great entertainment piece of greenery in your indoor cat garden.
+This excellent air-cleaning houseplant is entirely safe for cats.
+Cats enjoy playing with its wiry foliage, and it can be a great entertainment piece of greenery in your indoor cat garden.

 indoor-cat-garden

-A planter that is wide and has space for your kitty to let her sit would be perfect.
-Wide planters are right; window boxes for example!
+A wide planter with space for your kitty to let her sit would be perfect.
+Wide pots are right; window boxes are an example!
 Also, use sterilized soil to keep your pet safe.

 Pin It!